arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	_Syncing the changes in the server_

 1. When the syncing is complete, go to the Azure portal.
 Open your pinned team project part.
-After some time you will see that the commit you made is automatically deployed.
+Within one minute, you will see that your commit has been automatically deployed.

 	![Checking the status of the team project](Images/checking-the-status-of-the-team-project.png?raw=true)